cardboard-iguana/cardboard-iguana.com/log/2021-09-20-tryhackme-pre-security-supplements.md

 echo "You typed: $INPUT"
 ```

-Will echo back whatever is typed in, prefixed by “You typed: “.
+Will echo back whatever is typed in, prefixed by "You typed: ".

 ### Arrays